wellango/wellango.github.io/_posts/2024-03-15-helicopters.md

 An exponential increase in 311 calls
 =======

-The number of complaints about helicopter noise to the city's 311 non-emergency complaint service, has been on a steady exponential rise since 2019.
-It reached an all-time high in December 2023 and the trend shows no sign of slowing.
+The number of complaints about helicopter noise to the city's 311 non-emergency complaint service has been on a steady exponential rise since 2019.
+It reached an all-time high in December 2023, and the trend shows no sign of slowing.
 Between 2016 and 2018, the average daily call volume about this issue was merely 3.
 Now that number has skyrocketed to over 260 calls a day in December 2023.
 The graph below shows the average number of helicopter noise complaints reported to 311 from 2016 to 2023.

 <p float="left">
   <img src="/images/helicopters-in-nyc/helicopter-complaints-nyc.png" width="99%" />